timercoin001/HOPECOIN/README.md

 Exchange Ambassadors
 ----------------

 If you do not participate in crowdfunding, you can also exchange hop tokens directly according to the ratio of (ETH) 1:10000.
 The share of the first phase is not more than RMB 50 million.
-For details, please contact the local exchange principal, exchange ambassador.
+For details, please contact the local exchange principal-exchange ambassador.

 Guidelines for obtaining eth